AeroSim-CFD/stl2lnas/README.md

-# STL2LNAS
+# stl2lnas

-Converter of STL binary files to Lagrangian Nassu (LNAS) format.
+Convert .stl files to Lagrangian Nassu (.lnas) format.

 It is an auxiliary project for [Nassu solver](https://bitbucket.org/aerosim-cfd/nassu), an LBM based CFD solver.